-The Procurement Manager will average the total programmatic reply point scores by each Evaluator to calculate the points awarded for each section.
+The Procurement Manager will average the total programmatic reply point scores by each person performing an evaluation to calculate the points awarded for each section.
 The Procurement Manager will then add the programmatic reply point scores to the financial reply point scores to obtain a total score.
 The Procurement Manager will use total points to rank Vendors.